PIesPnuema/stl_implementation_practice/docs/vector_doc.md

 what checking it is doing behind the scene. you could be more explicit by writting `if (array_ != nullptr)` but it is not necessary.

+- operator+() for iterator should not be implimented as += assignment.
+The return should be a copy of the original.
+This bug was not allowing me to properly impliment the erase().
+I was making an assingment to the index instead of doing arithmatic and leaving the iterator unchanged.
+Look at the logic of the for loop for reference.
+The operator+() was implimented identical to operator+=().

+- adding #if SOMETHING annd #endif macros are helpful for printing info to the counsel testing the compiler runtime errors, etc. Keep using them.

+- Can test throws by puting a CHECK(true); inside the catch if you intentianally try to throw an error.